aliameer/microfrontend-patterns/README.md

 3. At the root of this project, open another terminal and run: `npm run install` to install all the dependencies.
 4. After all the dependencies are properly installed, run: `npm run start:dev` to start the project.
 5. Then, navigate to [API docs](http://localhost:3000/docs) to see the available routes.
+6. For a test account, use the following credentials,
+  - Username: user
+  - Password: pass